davesweb/bricklink-api/docs/transformers.md

 Transformers are objects that are used to transform the 'raw' API response data to value objects for easy use in your own code.
 Each repository requires one or more transformers.

-Value objects are very simple objects that only conist of a few properties which hold the data.
+Value objects are very simple objects that only consist of a few properties which hold the data.
 Their only goal is to pass along the data.

 ## Default transformers